 It's really no secret nor is it that difficult to make a delectable sponge cake, especially if you check out these tips for a feather-light sponge, and follow this quick-and-easy recipe.

-- 8 ounces (225 g) self-raising flour + 2 teaspoons baking powder sifted together
+- 8 ounces/225 grams self-raising flour (+ 2 teaspoons baking powder sifted together)

-- 7 ounces (200 ml) heavy whipping cream, whipped to firm peaks
+- 7 ounces/200 milliliters heavy whipping cream (whipped to firm peaks)

 - Icing sugar (confectioners' sugar)

-- Lightly grease two 8-inch (20 cm) baking pans.
+- Lightly grease two 8-inch baking pans.
 Line the bottom with lightly greased baking parchment.

-- Divide the cake batter evenly between the pans.
-Lightly smooth the surface of the cake and pop them onto the middle shelf of the heated oven.
+- Divide the cake batter evenly between the pans and lightly smooth the surface of the cakes.

-- Bake for 25 minutes or until the cakes are well risen and golden brown on the surface.
-If the cakes are browning too quickly, lower the temperature just slightly but do not be tempted to open the door.
+- Pop them onto the middle shelf of the heated oven and bake for 25 minutes, or until the cakes are well risen and golden brown on the surface.
+If the cakes are browning too quickly, lower the temperature just slightly, but do not be tempted to open the door.

-- After the 5 minutes, the cakes should be shrinking away from the sides of the pans.
+- After the 5 minutes, the cakes should start shrinking away from the sides of the pans.
 Carefully invert the cakes onto a wire rack to cool completely.

-- Once cooled, place one cake cooked-side down onto a plate.
-Cover with a thick layer of strawberry jam followed by an even thicker layer of whipped cream.
-Top with the second cake.
+- Once cooled, place one cake, cooked-side down, onto a plate.
+Cover with a thick layer of strawberry jam.

 What Is a Victoria Sponge?

-The present queen, Queen Elizabeth II, is also partial to a slice of Victoria sponge cake and it was served at celebrations for the Queen's diamond jubilee in June 2012.
+Queen Elizabeth II is also partial to a slice of Victoria sponge cake and it was served at celebrations for the Queen's diamond jubilee in June 2012.